mirisuzanne/mia/content/theater/timeofwar/script.md

 My mother's things, you know.

 **Aube:**
 Here Mennonites didn't have jewelry, but in Europe we wore anything like anyone else.
 Jewelry and buttons, collars and what, but the jewelry box was gone, we had left it behind.
-It'sÉ Strange, you knowÉ What remains.
+It's Strange, you know, What remains.

 **Young Aube:**
 We got to a train station where we were loaded into Boxcars.
 It was one big thing with about forty-six people in each one.
 It moved slowly like a freight train so we spent one night in there, and a day, from Nancy to Saint Etienne.
-YouNG (cont'd)

 At the refugee camp we were forty-eight people in one big hall with concrete floor.
 There was some straw for our beds, and we would lie side by side with all the other people.
 We had a few blankets, army blankets that were given to us, but nothing like pillows or anything like that.
 After a few days we had fleas everywhere and the straw was just moving when you looked at it, which kept us from sleeping at night.

 **Aube:**